MooersLab/writingLogTemplateInOrg/README.md

 The [latex-emacs profile](https://github.com/MooersLab/latex-emacs) can access org-mode because it is built into Emacs.

+## Using with org-pomodoro

+The daily log section is the ideal place for running a pomodoro timer.
+The daily entries have a property drawer.
+Place the cursor or point below the current day's heading and enter `C-c o` to start a pomodoro with the start and end times logged in a logbook in the property drawer.

 ## Bash function for creating writing log for new project

 At the start of a writing project, use this function to write a copy of the writing log template to a file with the project name in it.